Calvinism Versus Lutheranism

 Church Governance in Lutheranism:

 Lutheran churches are typically structured hierarchically, with a system of bishops, pastors, and other clergy.
-However, the emphasis is on a more decentralized structure compared to the centralized authority of the Catholic Church.
+On the flip side, the emphasis is on a more decentralized structure compared to the centralized authority of the Catholic Church.
 The authority ultimately rests in the scriptures and the interpreted word of God as understood by the local congregations.

 Calvinism: The Doctrine of Predestination and Reformed Theology

 Calvinism, developed by John Calvin and his followers, shares some common ground with Lutheranism, particularly in its emphasis on sola scriptura, sola gratia, and sola fide.
-However, Calvinism distinguishes itself through its strong emphasis on God's sovereignty, particularly concerning predestination.
+On the flip side, Calvinism distinguishes itself through its strong emphasis on God's sovereignty, particularly concerning predestination.

 Key Doctrines of Calvinism: